increasinglyunclear/arduino/robots/pcb_spec.md

 2. **Ground plane:** A continuous ground plane on one layer is recommended for signal integrity (especially BLE and UWB radio performance).

 3. **Motor noise:** The DC motors generate electrical noise.
-Decoupling capacitors (100 nF ceramic) across each motor's power terminals are recommended, placed as close to the motor headers as possible.
+Decoupling capacitors (100 nF ceramic) across each motor's power terminals could be used, placed as close to the motor headers as possible.

 4. **I2C pull-ups:** The BNO055 breakout board includes pull-up resistors.
 No additional pull-ups are needed on the PCB.
 If an external OLED is added (Option B), confirm its breakout also includes pull-ups, or add 4.7K pull-ups on SDA/SCL.

 5. **DFPlayer Mini orientation:** The DFPlayer Mini module has a micro-SD card slot on one side.
 Ensure it is oriented so the SD card is accessible for loading audio files, or use a socket that allows removal.

-6. **Battery protection:** If the XIAO (Option B) is used, its built-in LiPo charging circuit handles charge management.
-If the MaUWB (Option A) is used, confirm whether it has LiPo charging — if not, an external TP4056 module or similar may be needed for convenient charging.

 ---